Algorithmic Monetary Policy for a Stabilized-Token1

 True stable-coins also have an obvious downside from the standpoint of platform builders.
 Namely, if 100% of token sale revenue is kept in reserve to guarantee the value of the stable-coin, nothing is left over for platform development.
-Just as obviously, there is no incentive for an investor to buy a stable-coin either.
+In addition, the lack of any upside removes all incentives for potential buyers and/or token holders to purchase or keep the token of a stable-coin project.

 Geeq’s novel Algorithmic Monetary Policy (AMP) is designed to let platform use and token demand rather than speculation be the primary drivers of token value.
 We provide a high level description of the AMP in this section.

-To get a sense of what this means in practice, the following table shows the token quantity, token cap, total revenue from the sale of tokens created by the AMP, and the amount that is apportioned to the FSR, the community and developer outreach fund, and the platform itself.
-For simplicity, this assumes a monotonic increase in the Geeq’s price from $1 to $25.
+To get a sense of how Geeq’s stabilization policy works in practice, the following tables show how the AMP operates starting from from two possible original prices, P0=$.50 and P0=$1.00.5 For simplicity, the tables assumes that price of Geeq at mainnet launch increases monotonically to $ 5.00.
 If prices were to follow a more complicated path of upward and downward volatility, the only thing that would change is that the FSR would be somewhat higher (the reason is discussed below).
-See the mathematical appendix (in the .pdf version of the paper) for more details on how these numbers were calculated.6
+See the mathematical appendix at the end of this document for more details on how these numbers were calculated.

 A key element of the AMP is that it produces a fiat surplus.
 This is because an equal share of the dollars in the FSR are spent buying Geeqs on the way down, but an equal number of Geeqs are sold on the way back up.
 Thus, many more Geeqs are purchased at lower prices than at higher prices on the way down, while an equal number of Geeqs are sold at all prices on the way up.